Last week dozens of e-cigarette users told us why they switched to e-cigarette in our facebook poll, on this blog and on Google plus.

 Lorna McNarry: Taste back and I’m finding it easier to breathe!

 It’s been 11 weeks since my last ciggy!!!
-August 31st was the day my halo kit arrived and I haven’t looked back.
+August 31st was the day my vape kit arrived and I haven’t looked back.
 I swapped to the e-cig because I didn’t enjoy smoking anymore but I didn’t want to quit.
 I couldn’t stand the smell or taste and the cost of fags was ever increasing!
 I smoked out of habit and needed something that was safe and great to use that felt like I was still smoking!
-Enter my halo kit.
+Enter my vape kit.
 It’s amazing.
 I’ve got my taste back and I’m finding it easier to breathe when exercising.
 I also don’t stink like a dirty ashtray and I’m obviously now not inhaling 4000+ poisons every time I need a nicotine kick.
 Im also saving up the money I would have spent on cigarettes for a fantastic family christmas!
 It’s amazing how quickly it adds up!
 This is the best (and easiest) decision I have ever made!!!
 It’s changed my life and for that I thank you all x

 Vaping Mandycat: I can say electronic cigarettes saved my life